FahadulShadhin/JavaScript-Essentials/note.md

 * Can change, add, and remove HTML elements
 * Can change, add, and remove HTML attributes
 * Can change CSS
-* Can react to and event or create an event
+* Can react to or create an event
 ---